Top 7 Tips for a Healthy Voice Box with Longevity

 “Being prone to sore throats all my life, I grew sick and tired of having to accept there is nothing more I could do for my sore throat but Band-Aid the pain with throat lozenges or salt-water gargles,” says Juliet, President/Founder.
 “I couldn’t believe there was nothing on the market to naturally and effectively reduce bacteria plus soothe.”
 Juliet’s goal became developing an all-natural recipe that addresses TOTAL throat care – from pain relief to significant bacteria control, from decreasing inflammation to loosening mucus, and finally suppressing cough and restoring a natural pH balance to support normal throat health.
 After three years of finesse, independent lab tests to confirm its efficacy, and patent status, Gargle Away® Advanced Throat Care was born as a sore throat, laryngitis, and vocal care remedy.
 Gargle Away® is a corporate member of NAfME.

-If your company is interested in becoming a corporate member or a sponsor at the National In-Service Conference, please learn more here.
+If your company is interested in becoming a corporate member or a sponsor at the National Conference, please learn more here.
 Also, click here to learn about advertising opportunities.

 The National Association for Music Education (NAfME) provides a number of forums for the sharing of information and opinion, including blogs and postings on our website, articles and columns in our magazines and journals, and postings to our Amplify member portal.
 Unless specifically noted, the views expressed in these media do not necessarily represent the policy or views of the Association, its officers, or its employees.